alex/bagel/docs/index.rst

 * Statically typed
 * Statically compiled
 * Garbage collected
-* Statically linked - The result of compilation is a single, isolated artifact.
+* Statically linked - The result of compilation is a single, isolated artifact
 * Concurrent and parallel
 * Type safe and memory safe
 * Fun to use